 More broadly, the local educational context, culture, expectations and beliefs are also likely to be influential.
 There are also peer influences on participation.
 Conformity is a powerful and pervasive influence on how people behave and interact in groups and this may have implications for participation, non-participation and bias in HPE research (Beran, Kaba, Caird, & McLaughlin, 2014).
-An understanding of student norms of participation and the factors which influence this, is important.
-The wider context of staff and community expectation in this regard, may be equally important.
+An understanding of student norms of participation, and the factors which influence this, is important.
+The wider context of staff and community expectation in this regard may be equally important.
+In some programs the expectation from staff is that students routinely participate in education research as part of their own learning (School of Psychological Sciences, 2017).

 Research Literacy